ivank/laminar/packages/laminar/README.md

 > Return a file response.
 > Setting the 'content-type', 'content-length', 'last-modified' headers based on the file itself.
-> Supports content ranges as well, if you pass the incommingMessage from the request, so it can determine the range.
+> Supports content ranges as well, if you pass the incomingMessage from the request, so it can determine the range.

 ### Cors Middleware